 Face Time with the Pros

 The National Capital Chesapeake Bay Chapter of NATAS together with Chesapeake Associated Press Broadcasters Association, White House News Photographers Association, and National Press Photographers Association once again sponsored Face Time with the Pros.
-The lastevent was held at the Philip Merrill College of Journalism, University of Maryland, College Park, MD on Saturday, March 3, 2018.
+The next event will be held at the Philip Merrill College of Journalism, University of Maryland, College Park, MD on Saturday, March 28, 2020.

 Face Time with the Pros is a day full of seminars, hands-on experience and face-to-face time with broadcast professionals from around the region.